meteor/meteor/SECURITY.md

 Report security bugs to security@meteor.com.

-Your report will be acknowledged within 24 hours, and you’ll receive a more detailed response to your report within 48 hours indicating the next steps in handling your submission.
+Your report will be acknowledged within 2 work days, and you'll receive a more detailed response to your report within 6 work days indicating the next steps in handling your submission.

 After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement, and may ask for additional information or guidance surrounding the reported issue.

+We don't have any bounty program.

 ## Reporting a security bug in a third party module